goodblockio/decide-governance-engine/docs/ContractAPI.md

 - name `voter`: the name of the voter to unregister.

-- symbol `treasury_symbol`: the treasury symbol to which the voter is registered.
+- symbol `treasury_symbol`: the group symbol to which the voter is registered.

 ```
 cleos push action trailservice unregvoter '["testaccountb", "2,TEST"]' -p testaccountb